 The auditor to the Company is Deloitte LLP who were engaged on 24 July 2019.
-The audit partner, Chris Hunter, has held the role since that date and in accordance with partner rotation requirements will retire as audit partner for the Company after completion of the 31 December 2023 audit.
+In accordance with partner rotation requirements, Andy Fern was appointed as audit partner for the Company from 26 April 2024.

 The Committee conducted a review of the performance of the auditor during the year and concluded that performance was satisfactory and that there were no grounds for change.
 It also reviewed the audit fee.